 2012: Greensgrow sold over $1,000,000 in product.
 Greensgrow Mobile Markets in West Philly to bring top quality local produce to underserved neighborhoods.
 Mary is given the PoWeR Award by the Professional Women’s Roundtable and honored with the Pennsylvania Horticultural Societies Certificate of Merit.

-2013: The year of the goat.
-We hosted brother and sister pygmy goats in the spring that quickly won over everyone on the farm and in the neighborhood.
+2013: The year of the goat; brother and sister pygmy goats quickly won over everyone on the farm and in the neighborhood.
 They now live at Thorpe Farm in Bucks County.
 Green Mountain Energy donates a solar panel array.

 2014: Two Best of Philly Awards; Best Garden Center & Best Events Calendar for Heath Nuts.
 Greensgrow West opens in April, a second location in West Philadelphia.
-Our SNAP Box Program hit it’s stride with over 120 low-income families participating.
+The SNAP Box Program hits it’s stride with over 120 low-income families participating.

-2015: In 2015 we secured the lease on a property at 5123 Baltimore Avenue becoming our more permanent West Philadelphia home.
-The SNAP Box Program flourishes with 280 families participating, translating to 1,800 boxes of great food going to needy families.
-We receive a generous donation from the Phillies Charities Grant Fund.
+2015: In 2015 a lease on a property at 5123 Baltimore Avenue is secured becoming the more permanent West Philadelphia home.
+The SNAP Box Program flourishes with 280 families participating, translating to 1,800 boxes of local food subsidized for needy families.
+Greensgrow receives a generous donation from the Phillies Charities Grant Fund.

 2016: This was a big year at Greensgrow, both wonderful & sad.
 Greensgrow West is relaunched at 5123 Baltimore Avenue.

-Greensgrow’s founder Mary Seton Corboy passed away and new Executive Director, Ryan Kuck is named.
+Greensgrow’s founder Mary Seton Corboy passed away and new Executive Director, Ryan Kuck (a former farmer) is named.

 2017: Greensgrow celebrates 20 years!
-A Taste of Kensington a new annual fundraiser celebrating the local food scent begins.
-Mary’s Community Fund is launched to give small grants to greening and beautification projects to honor the work of our founder.
-Our grants from Target, the USDA and an award from GSK will help us bring more food and flowers to more people in 2018.
+A Taste of Kensington a new annual fundraiser celebrating the local food scene begins.
+Mary’s Community Fund is launched to give small grants to greening and beautification projects to honor the work of our ffounder.
+Grants from Target, the USDA and an award from GSK are received.